adscorp100/mdhomecarebuild/src/content/blog/level-3-home-care-package.md

 - **Pricing Transparency:** Understand all fees, including basic daily fees and additional service charges, to avoid surprises.
 - **Care Worker Qualifications:** Verify the experience and training of care workers, especially for specialized services.

+It's also important to decide if you want to use a traditional provider or explore [self-managing your home care package](/blog/self-managed-home-care-packages-australia) for greater flexibility.

 Providers must meet quality standards and provide consumer-directed care, ensuring transparency in pricing, as outlined by the [Australian Government Department of Health and Aged Care](https://www.health.gov.au/our-work/hcp).

 ## Support at Home Program 2025: Changes to Home Care Packages
-A significant development is the transition to the Support at Home program, set to replace the Home Care Packages Program and Short-Term Restorative Care Programme from July 1, 2025.
+A significant development is the transition to the [Support at Home program](/blog/support-at-home-program-2025-complete-guide), set to replace the Home Care Packages Program and Short-Term Restorative Care Programme from July 1, 2025.
 This reform, in response to the Royal Commission into Aged Care Quality and Safety, aims to create a simpler, more equitable system.
 Key points include:

 - Delayed price caps on services until July 1, 2026, allowing providers to set prices currently.
 - Transition support for providers, including IT upgrade grants of $10,000, as noted by [Feros Care](https://www.feroscare.com.au/aged-care/information-support/aged-care-reform/changes-to-in-home-aged-care).